Arkansas vs. Mississippi State NCAA Football Odds, Plays and Insights | November 6, 2021

 - The combined points per game average of the two teams, 60.8, is 5.3 points above Saturday's over/under.

-- These two squads combine to surrender 48.1 points per game, 7.4 fewer than this contest's over/under.
+- This contest's over/under is 7.4 points above the 48.1 these two squads combine to allow per game this season.

-- The average total in Razorbacks games this season is 53.9, 1.6 points fewer than Saturday's total of 55.5 .
+- The Razorbacks and their opponents score an average of 53.9 points per game, 1.6 fewer than Saturday's total.

-- The 55.5 over/under in this game is 1.5 points above the 54 average total in Bulldogs games this season.
+- The 54 PPG average total in Bulldogs games this season is 1.5 points fewer than this game's over/under.

 Arkansas Stats and Trends

-- When Arkansas scores more than 24.6 points, it is 4-1 against the spread and 4-1 overall.
+- Arkansas is 4-1 against the spread and 4-1 overall in games when it records more than 24.6 points.

-- Arkansas is 6-2 against the spread and 5-2 overall when the team amasses more than 313 yards.
+- In games that Arkansas churns out over 313 yards, the team is 6-2 against the spread and 5-2 overall.

-- The Razorbacks have turned the ball over seven times this season, five fewer than the Bulldogs have forced (12).
+- The Razorbacks have seven giveaways this season, while the Bulldogs have 12 takeaways .

 - Find the latest spread and moneyline odds for Arkansas at SISportsbook.